g-raman/personal-website/README.md

 # Personal Website

 This is Raman Gupta's personal website.

 Showcases projects.

-Built with SvelteKit, TailwindCSS and hosted on Vercel.
+Built with SvelteKit, TailwindCSS and hosted on Cloudflare.